 Learn more about the wide range of on- and off-campus accommodation options available for students

 Enrolment at Bond is a 3 step process which happens every semester and we've developed some 'how to' guides to help you complete this process for the first time.
 Begin by planning your subjects, then enrol via eStudent and finally register in classes.

 As a new student you can enrol once you have accepted your offer and organised payment of your tuition fees.
 Students wishing to study full-time should choose the correct number of subjects as shown in the program structure and sequence.
 Changes to your enrolment can be made until Friday of Week 4 of the semester (Census Date)*.

 *conditions and fees may applyRead more

 If you are living on campus, attending on-campus classes and/or require access to on-campus facilities (e.g. library, Multimedia Learning Centre, Sports Centre), you will require a Student ID card.
-Students studying remotely will not require a Student ID card.
-Once your photo has been approved through CaptureME, you can collect your Student ID card during Orientation Week.
+Once your photo has been approved through CaptureME, you can collect your Student ID card from Student Assist in the main library during Orientation Week.

 In the 2021 May semester, we will be bringing Orientation to you!